6-Days New York City Itinerary: the best traveler tips

 View of The Loeb Boathouse in Central Park| ©Ajay Suresh

-Biking around the park
+Cycling around the park

 Book a tour of Central Park

-Enter the MET
+Visit the MET

-The Met is one of the 10 most visited museums in the world and of course, one of the best museums in New York.
-Here you can admire works by prolific artists such as Monet, Rembrandt and Van Gogh.
+The Met is one of the 10 most visited museums in the world and, of course, one of the best museums in New York.
+Here you can admire works by prolific artists such as Monet, Rembrandt, and Van Gogh.

-You can't miss the incredible treasures of Egyptian culture that you can find in this museum, such as the Temple of Dendur, a gift from the country for helping to save Abu Simbel.
+Don't miss the incredible treasures of Egyptian culture that you can find in this museum, such as the Temple of Dendur, a gift from the country for helping to save Abu Simbel.

-Book a guided tour of the MET in New York City
+Book a guided tour of the MET in New York

-Eat at The Loeb Boathouse
+Dine at The Loeb Boathouse

 Book a food tour of Manhattan

-Step inside the American Museum of Natural History
+Visit the Museum of Natural History

 The AMNH is located at one of the exits on the west side of Central Park.
-I'm sure you've seen the Ben Stiller movie, "Night at the Museum".
+You've probably seen Ben Stiller's movie, Night at the Museum.

 Sail on The Lake at sunset

-Romantic stroll across the Bow Bridge| ©David Ohmer
+Romantic stroll across Bow Bridge| ©David Ohmer

-Romantic stroll across the Bow Bridge| ©David Ohmer
+Romantic stroll across Bow Bridge| ©David Ohmer

 Book your tour of Central Park